MasouShizuka/projects.yazi/README.md

 - Only work with `lua` method, please refer to [#2](https://github.com/MasouShizuka/projects.yazi/issues/2)

 ### `merge`

+`event`: the name of event used by merge feature.

 `quit_after_merge`: the merged project will be exited after merging.